-This year, World Vision is joining with WASH United, Simavi and GIZ are launching a webinar series on menstrual hygiene, as an activity under the MH Alliance.
-The webinars will take place weekly, every Thursday, starting 31 May, and will culimate in a live event at the upcoming High-level Political Forum in July.
-The topic of each webinar will be introduced by an expert, such as Marni Sommer (Columbia University) and Chris Bobel (Society for Menstruation Research) and followed by presentations from organisations working in Asia and Africa.
+This year, World Vision joined with WASH United, Simavi and GIZ are launching a webinar series on menstrual hygiene, as an activity under the MH Alliance.
+TThe topic of each webinar was introduced by an expert, such as Marni Sommer (Columbia University) and Chris Bobel (Society for Menstruation Research) and followed by presentations from organisations working in Asia and Africa.

 WEBINAR 1: Menstrual Hygiene: The Issue, evidence and gaps.
 Thursday, 31 May, 1200h UTC (0800H New york)

-Discuss the current state of MHM on the global stage – the issue, current evidence and existing gaps.
-We will discuss evidence-informed programming for MH, and what is important to take into account.
-We will share examples of evidence-based programmes and rigorous evaluation of MH programmes.
+During this webinar, we discussed the current state of MHM on the global stage – the issue, current evidence and existing gaps.
+We discussed evidence-informed programming for MH, and what is important to take into account.
+We shared examples of evidence-based programmes and rigorous evaluation of MH programmes.

 WEBINAR 2: Solutions to improve knowledge, attitudes and practices.
 Thursday, 7 June, 1300h GMT.

-Starting from a global discourse on menstruation, we will discuss taboos surrounding menstruation in different parts of the world.
-Following this, we will explore solutions to address limiting norms and values and barriers to knowledge and education.
-We will share different methodological approaches tailored for different target audiences (school-going girls, out of school; women, people with disabilities, at workplace; etc.) and discuss strategies for scaling vs. localized interventions.
+Starting from a global discourse on menstruation, we discussed taboos surrounding menstruation in different parts of the world.
+Following this, we explored solutions to address limiting norms and values and barriers to knowledge and education.
+We shared different methodological approaches tailored for different target audiences (school-going girls, out of school; women, people with disabilities, at workplace; etc.) and discussed strategies for scaling vs. localized interventions.

 WEBINAR 3: Creating access to menstrual products.
 Thursday, 14 June, 1400h GMT.

-Starting from the different needs and expectations of women and girls regarding menstrual products in different countries, we will explore gaps in access to these products.
-We will explore examples of sustainable market-based distribution systems and (sustainable) locally produced products.
+Starting from the different needs and expectations of women and girls regarding menstrual products in different countries, we explored gaps in access to these products.
+We explored examples of sustainable market-based distribution systems and (sustainable) locally produced products.

 WEBINAR 4: Infrastructure solutions for MH.
 Thursday, 21 June, 1300h GMT

-Starting from the specific needs of women and girls regarding WASH facilities, especially during their menstruation, we will share good practices in terms of WASH infrastructural design and disposal at institutional level, with a focus on female-friendly design.
-We will also explore how the SDG WASH in Schools monitoring framework addresses MHM infrastructure indirectly in the core indicators and directly in the expanded indicators.
+Starting from the specific needs of women and girls regarding WASH facilities, especially during their menstruation, we discussed good practices in terms of WASH infrastructural design and disposal at institutional level, with a focus on female-friendly design.
+We also explored how the SDG WASH in Schools monitoring framework addresses MHM infrastructure indirectly in the core indicators and directly in the expanded indicators.

 The final webinar was a live panel from the High-level Political Forum on the Sustainable Development Goals, held on 11 July.
 We discussed the relevance and opportunities to advocate for MH.
-We will explore how to link international advocacy across sectors as well as how to link national advocacy to advocacy on a global level, and we heard examples of good practices from Kenya and Bangladesh.
+We explored how to link international advocacy across sectors as well as how to link national advocacy to advocacy on a global level, and we heard examples of good practices from Kenya and Bangladesh.
 The panel was moderated by Hilda Alberda from Simvai, and was comprised of: